chaoticfree/documentation/DSX Documentation support.md

  * Implementation of the platform leads to strategic planning for sustainability of the project.

 ## Activities

+### Research

+1. Identify core partners who represent the community

+ * What is the status of existing efforts?
+Do they need financial or human support?
+What can the DSX offer?
+Should we partner up or provide support for existing efforts?

+2. Conduct a needs assessment with partners and map the political space

+ * What is working for communities outside the U.S.?
+ * What is needed in the U.S.?

-### Research: Mapping resources and needs
+3. Identify existing resources and gaps

  * What curricula exist already?
 Who are they designed for?
- * What is working for communities outside the U.S.?
- * What is needed in the U.S.?
  * What are the gaps for what is needed in the US with what is already out there (and also good)?
  * Who is creating and maintaining documentation?
- * What is the status of existing efforts?
-Do they need financial or human support?
-What can the DSX offer?
-Should we partner up or provide support for existing efforts?
- * Nathan is an author of much of the LevelUp documentation – he's interested in modernizing it and looping it into DSX
+ * Does the documentation need modernizing?

 ### Development: Conceiving of a new or adapted platform